tekmarglobal/dart-api-client/docs/AdminApi.md

 <a name="apiadminregionneighborhoodpost"></a>
 # **ApiAdminRegionNeighborhoodPost**
-> RestResultOfListOfAdminServiceAdminNeighborResponse ApiAdminRegionNeighborhoodPost (AdminServiceRegionNeighborhoodRequest body = null)
+> RestResultOfListOfAdminServiceAdminNeighborResponse ApiAdminRegionNeighborhoodPost (AdminServiceRegionNeighborhoodRequest adminServiceRegionNeighborhoodRequest = null)